Economics

 Why study Economics at Cambridge?

 Economics is a wide-ranging discipline with practical relevance, offering a broad range of career opportunities.
 At its heart, it is the study of how individuals, businesses, and societies allocate scarce resources to satisfy unlimited wants and needs.
 It provides a framework for understanding and analysing economic phenomena such as production, consumption, trade, and market behaviour.
-Students can also expect to study strategic interactions and decision-making, financial analysis, policy evaluation and econometrics – the branch of economics applies statistical techniques to test economic theories, evaluate policies and forecast economic variables.
+Economics also includes the study of strategic interactions and decision-making, financial analysis, policy evaluation and econometrics (the statistical branch of economics which tests theory, evaluates policy and forecasts the economy).

 Studying Economics equips students with critical thinking, problem-solving, analytical, quantitative and empirical skills.
-It helps develop a deep understanding of the mechanisms that drive economic systems and enables individuals to make informed decisions in their personal and professional lives.
-By studying Economics, students learn to analyse complex data, evaluate policy implications, and understand the interplay of factors influencing economic outcomes.
+By studying Economics, students learn to rigorously analyse real-world data, evaluate policies, and understand the drivers of economic outcomes.

-Such skills are unsurprisingly sought after by employers and an Economics degree can lead to a diverse array of career options.
-Recent Downing graduates in Economics have secured positions in premier graduate schemes in banking (such as JP Morgan, Citigroup, and Bank of America Merrill Lynch now known as BofA Securities), consulting (e.g. Bane and Boston Consulting Group) and professional services (e.g. Deloitte).
-Beyond the private sector, recent Downing graduates have gone onto work in policy-making (e.g. at the Bank of England) or to further study at world-leading universities both in the UK and abroad.
-Destinations include the London School of Economics, MIT, University of Pennsylvania and HEC Paris.
+These skills are unsurprisingly sought after by employers and an Economics degree can lead to a broad range of career options.
+Recent Downing graduates in Economics have secured positions in premier graduate schemes in banking, consulting and professional services.
+Beyond the private sector, recent Downing graduates have gone onto work in policy-making and central banking or to further study at world-leading universities both in the UK and abroad.

-All teaching for subject follows the same course outline set by the Faculty/Department.
-See the structure of the course here.
+All teaching for the subject follows the course outline set by the Faculty.
+Find out more about the course via the Faculty website.

 The College’s Director of Studies in Economics is Dr Michael Ashby, College Associate Professor in Economics.
 Michael’s research interests include empirical finance (especially empirical asset pricing and portfolio construction) and time-series econometrics (especially forecasting).
 His teaching spans finance, macroeconomics and econometrics.
 Supervisions in other topics are arranged at other Colleges on an exchange basis, as is standard for all Cambridge colleges in Economics.